ncou/endpoint/readme.md

 ```

 ## Basic usage
 An endpoint contains methods for handling requests.
-If an endpoint should support GET requests a <code>get()</code> method should exist.
-Each method must return the content that should be the response body sent to the client.
+If an endpoint should support GET requests a <code>get()</code> method must exist.
+Each method must return the content that should be the response body that is sent to the client.
 The content must be formatted as an array.
-Serializers will then serialize the array to the correct format.
+[Serializers](http://phapi.github.io/serializers/introduction/) will then serialize the array to the correct format.

 ```php
 <?php